 Basically, any process not relevant to the task of survival is postponed.
-This goes back to our caveman days of having to be alert to avoid being attacked by a wooly mammoth!
+This goes back to our caveman days of having to be alert to avoid being attacked by a sabre tooth tiger!
 But these days, whilst the threat is different, the response is the same.

-It is common to assume that the moment you deal with the source of your stress that your body and mind will return to a more normal state of functioning.
+It's common to assume that once you have dealt with the source of your stress, your body and mind will return to a more normal state of functioning.
+But that’s not the case.

 “If you’ve dealt with the stressors but haven’t dealt with the stress itself, your brain won’t let you rest.” – Emily & Amelia Nagoski

-But that’s not the case.
-Researchers Emily and Amelia Nagoski in their book Burnout “Burnout: The Secret To Unlocking The Stress Cycle” suggest that in modern life often our fight-flight-freeze stress response cycle becomes stuck due to lack of a clear signal that the struggle has passed and you are safe.
+Researchers Emily and Amelia Nagoski in their book "Burnout: The Secret To Unlocking The Stress Cycle” suggest that in modern life often your fight-flight-freeze stress response cycle becomes stuck, due to lack of a clear signal the struggle has passed and you are safe.

 As a result, your neurochemicals and hormones start to reduce but never shift into relaxation.

 If you’ve dealt with the stressors but haven’t dealt with the stress itself, your brain won’t let you rest.
-You have to do something that signals to your body that you are safe.
+You have to do something that signals to your body you're safe.
 These can include: